bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

 ## Changelog

+**Version 0.2.5**
+- Performance Increase: Don't load scripts and styles if the cookie has already been set.

 **Version 0.2.4**
 - Fixed a miss in the new CSS